-The upper Broken Creek diverges from the Broken River downstream of Benalla at Caseys Weir and flows for 65 kilometres in a northerly direction to the Boosey Creek confluence near Katamatite Township.
-From Katamatite Township the Broken Creek flows in a westerly direction to the Murray River and is considered to part of the lower Broken Creek (see Lower Broken Creek and Nine Mile Creek above).
+The upper Broken Creek diverges from the Broken River downstream of Benalla at Caseys Weir and flows for 65km north to the Boosey Creek confluence near Katamatite.
+From Katamatite the Broken Creek flows west to the Murray River and is considered to part of the lower Broken Creek (see Lower Broken Creek and Nine Mile Creek above).

-The creek and its associated floodplain and wetland habitats support intact grey box-dominated grassy woodland communities and numerous threatened species including Murray cod, brolga and Buloke.
+The creek and its associated floodplain and wetland support grey box-dominated grassy woodland communities and numerous threatened species including Murray cod, brolga and buloke.

 Click here to download information regarding watering actions for the Broken Catchment.

 Any further information regarding proposed watering actions for the Upper Broken Creek can be obtained by contacting the GB CMA.